 Beaver are one of the very few mammals in the Adirondacks to transform their physical environment to meet their own needs (man being another more extreme example).
 These transforms can prove to be either a boon or a bane to a bushwhacker exploring the backcountry without the aid of a trail or path.

 The most famous behavior of beavers is their propensity to build dams to pond water for protection from predators and to float wood, their chief source of sustenance.
-These dams offer the bushwhacker an unmatched resource for » Continue Reading.
+These dams offer the bushwhacker an unmatched resource for crossing wet area with a greatly reduced risk of soaked feet.
+These structures are so valuable that » Continue Reading.